Raproid/raproid.github.io/pages/stake/extra/ankr-staking-switch-aethc-binance.md

----
-title: Switching aETHc on BNB Chain
-id: switch-aethc-binance
----
+import Callout from "nextra-theme-docs/callout";
-import Admonition from '@theme/Admonition';
+import Image from 'next/image';

 # Switching aETHc on BNB Chain